 Harris and Lewis are a history geek’s dream.
 There’s history at every turn.

 It was at Uig beach on Lewis that the famous Lewis Chessmen were discovered in 1831.
 93 exquisitely carved chess pieces made from Walrus ivory and whales teeth.
 They date to 1150-1200 AD and are thought to originate from Norway.
 Eleven of the pieces are housed at the National Museum of Scotland in Edinburgh, while the rest are on display at the British Museum in London.

 Dun Carloway Broch and Gearrannan Blackhouse Village

 Another historical highlight for me was Dun Carloway Broch on Lewis.
-It’s remarkably well preserved given that it’s around 2,000 years old.
+It’s remarkably well-preserved given that it’s around 2,000 years old.
 Sadly, it was partially covered by scaffolding when we visited so we couldn’t explore inside.

 Near Dun Carloway Broch on Lewis is the Gearrannan Blackhouse Village.
-It’s a village of restored traditional Blackhouses which doubles as a museum and self-catering accomodation.
+It’s a village of restored traditional Blackhouses which doubles as a museum and self-catering accommodation.
 We watched a weaver there make Harris Tweed on a traditional loom – it was fascinating and hypnotic to watch.

 The Calanais Stones

 The Calanais or Callanish stones on Lewis were the other bucket list site that attracted me to these beautiful islands.
 If you’ve been following this blog you’ll know that I have a thing for ancient standing stones – as in a BIG thing.
 Some might say I’m a wee bit obsessed.
 Calanais had long been at the top of my bucket list of stones to see and like Luskentyre Beach when I finally did get to see them they were far better than I had even imagined they would be.